The seasons Turn, turn, turn

 Fall & Winter HAIR

-Wash hair every other to 2 days to prevent dryness as well as brittle hair & split ends
+Wash hair every 2 days (or when hair looks a little greasy to prevent dryness as well as brittle hair & split ends.

 before the season really changes (please read in full)